Arachni/build-scripts/README.md

 so be sure to move any reports (or other important files) out of the old one before running it again.

+**Notice**: If you accidentally cancel the process don't worry, running it again will continue from where it left off.

 ### build.sh

 **Honors**: